Bob Otto (coach)

-James Robert Otto (August 23, 1919 – November 7, 1993) was an American football and basketball coach and college athletics administrator.
+James Robert Otto (August 23, 1919 – November 7, 1993) was an American college football and college basketball coach and athletics administrator.
 He served as the head football coach at Buena Vista College—now known as Buena Vista University—in Storm Lake, Iowa from 1948 to 1952 and Mankato State College—now known as the Minnesota State University, Mankato—from 1953 to 1969.

-A native of Fort Dodge, Iowa, Otto played college football at the University of Iowa as a tackle from 1939 to 1941.
+A native of Fort Dodge, Iowa, Otto played football at the University of Iowa as a tackle from 1939 to 1941.
 Otto died from lung cancer, on November 7, 1993, at his home in Mankato, Minnesota.